Bennykillua/Getting-started-in-Technical-Writing/Learning Resources/Technical Writing FAQs.md

 ## Job-Related Questions about Technical Writing

 Technical writing careers are often a mystery to those on the outside.
 What do technical writing jobs involve?
 What is the industry like?
 What is the career path of a technical writer, and what challenges do technical writers face?
-This [article](https://idratherbewriting.com/2008/02/16/technical-writing-careers-answering-13-questions-about-technical-writing-jobs/) explains it all.
+This [article by Tom Johnson](https://idratherbewriting.com/2008/02/16/technical-writing-careers-answering-13-questions-about-technical-writing-jobs/) explains it all.